semrush/intergalactic/website/docs/core-principles/motion-principles-guide/motion-principles-guide.md

 Motion provides a visual response to an action, seamless transitions between states help focus and guide users to complete tasks.

 ## Durations

+Refer to [semantic tokens list](/style/design-tokens/design-tokens#semantic-tokens), to find tokens we use for controlling motion in the components.

 Table: Durations